ije/gokv/examples/session/README.md

-# Session Example
+# `Session` Example

-This example shows how to store and manage session at edge.
+This example shows how to use session storage at edge with gokv.

 ## Deno Server

 ```
-GOKV_TOKEN=YOUR_TOKEN deno run --allow-net --allow-env deno-server.ts
+GOKV_TOKEN=YOUR_TOKEN deno run --allow-net --allow-env server.ts
 ```

 Try online: https://dash.deno.com/playground/gokv-session-example